EBI-Metagenomics/EMG-docs/docs/analysis.rst

 Amplicon
 ------------------

+Amplicon Reads are merged with SeqPrep and filtered with an updated version of Trimmomatic.
+This filters sequences with a low average quality score and less than 100bp in length.
+An additional Biopython filtering step removes reads with greater than 10% ambiguous bases.
+`Infernal <http://europepmc.org/abstract/MED/24008419>`_ (running in hmm-only mode) uses a library of ribosomal RNA hidden Markov models from `Rfam <http://europepmc.org/articles/PMC4383904>`_ 12.2 to accurately identify both large and small subunit (:term:`LSU and SSU<LSU, SSU>`) ribosomal ribonucleic acid genes.
+The families found in the following clans: CL00111 (SSU) and CL00112 (LSU) are used by Infernal.
+The reads are assigned taxonomy with `MAPSeq <https://www.biorxiv.org/content/10.1101/126953v1>`_ version 1.2.3, which offers fast and accurate classification of reads, and provides corresponding confidence scores for assignment at each taxonomic level.

-Version 5.0 performs taxonomic profiling of large, small subunit ribosomal ribonucleic acid (LSU and SSU rRNA) genes and additionally ITS regions.
+MGnify Version 5.0 performs taxonomic profiling of large, small subunit ribosomal ribonucleic acid (LSU and SSU rRNA) genes and additionally ITS regions.
 ITS1 and ITS2 reside between the LSU and SSU genes and are targeted for accurate classification of eukaryotic organisms.
-ITS Taxonomy is assigned via two reference databases: `ITSoneDB <https://academic.oup.com/nar/article/46/D1/D127/4210943>`_  (v.1.138) containing ITS1 sequences and
-`UNITE <https://academic.oup.com/nar/article/47/D1/D259/5146189>`_ (v8.0) containing ITS1 and ITS2 sequences.
+ITS Taxonomy is assigned via two reference databases: `ITSoneDB <https://academic.oup.com/nar/article/46/D1/D127/4210943>`_  v.1.138 containing ITS1 sequences and `UNITE <https://academic.oup.com/nar/article/47/D1/D259/5146189>`_ v8.0 containing ITS1 and ITS2 sequences.
 Both databases have an 8-level taxonomy, encompassing a a wide range of eukaryotic organisms with focus on fungal sequences.

-Amplicon Reads are merged SeqPrep and filtered with an updated version of Trimmomatic, to filter sequences <100bp in length and remove reads with a low average quality score.
-An additional biopython filtering step removes reads with >10% ambiguous bases.
-`Infernal <http://europepmc.org/abstract/MED/24008419>`_ (running in hmm-only mode) uses a library of ribosomal RNA hidden Markov models from `Rfam <http://europepmc.org/articles/PMC4383904>`_ 12.2 to accurately identification of both large and small subunit (:term:`LSU and SSU<LSU, SSU>`) ribosomal ribonucleic acid genes.
-To identify those we use the families found in the following clans: CL00111 (SSU) and CL00112 (LSU).
-These regions are masked prior to ITS classification, minimising cross reactivity.
+The SSU and LSU regions are masked prior to ITS classification, minimising cross reactivity.

-`MAPSeq <https://www.biorxiv.org/content/10.1101/126953v1>`_ version 1.2.3, offers fast and accurate classification of reads, and provides corresponding confidence scores for assignment at each taxonomic level.

 .. figure:: images/pipeline_v5.0_amplicon.png
    :scale: 50 %